The Public Liability Insurance Act, 1991

 Conclusion

-The public liability insurance act is the result of the Bhopal Gas Tragedy.
+The Public Liability Insurance Act is the result of the Bhopal Gas Tragedy.
 The tragedy caused multiple deaths due to the leakage of gas in the city.
-Therefore, the government passed the act in the parliament in order to protect the interest of the victim, encourage people to purchase professional indemnity insurance, and avoid such tragedies.
+Therefore, the government passed the act in the parliament to protect the interest of the victim and encourage business owners or individual professionals who deal with people to purchase professional indemnity insurance and avoid such tragedies.